Azure/vm-scale-sets/preview/zones/readme.md

 The new load balancer can also load balance between scale sets of up to 1000 VMs, and multiple scale sets.

 ### Notes

-The VMs are evenly distributed between the zones.
+#### Zone failure

-If a zone goes down, there isn’t automatic scale-out.
-You’d have to do that manually (or link it to autoscale settings like CPU etc.).
+If a zone goes down, a scale set will not automatically scale-out.
+An application will need to manually increase scale set capacity to scale out to other zones (or link it to autoscale settings like CPU etc.).

-There is a VMSS setting:
+#### zoneBalance setting

-_zoneBalance_:
+Zone redundant scale sets have a _zoneBalance_ boolean property:
 - True if you want VMs strictly evenly distribution across zones.
 - False if you doesn’t need strictly even distribution.
 VMs will be allocated to good zones if there is a zone outage when creating/scaling out.
 Default value: true.

-If you had this set to False and scaled out, you’d be able to get back up to original capacity using other zones.
+If this is set to False and you scale out your scale set during a zone failure by increasing capacity, you’d be able to get back up to original capacity using other zones.